Rigidity for $C^1$ actions on the interval arising from hyperbolicity I: solvable groups: Introduction

 \vsp

 In virtue of this lemma, the proof of Theorem \ref{thm main} reduces to the next two propositions.

 \vsp

 \begin{prop} {\em Let $G$ be a group as in Theorem \ref{thm main}.
-Assume that $G$ acts by homeomorphisms of $[0,1]$.
+Assume that $G$ acts by homeomorphisms of $[0,1]$ with no global fixed point in $(0,1)$.
 If the subgroup $H$ acts nontrivially but has a global fixed point inside $(0,1)$, then the action of $G$ cannot be by $C^1$ diffeomorphisms.} \end{prop}